LomotHo/pq-tools/README.md

 - `pq head` - Display the first few rows of a Parquet file
 - `pq tail` - Display the last few rows of a Parquet file
+- `pq cat` - Display all rows in a Parquet file
 - `pq wc` - Count the number of rows in a Parquet file
 - `pq split` - Split a Parquet file into multiple smaller files
+- `pq schema` - Display the schema of a Parquet file
 - `pq generate` - Generate a test Parquet file with custom schema

 ## Installation